 Require certain security audits

 Security audits are almost needed at every system development, specifically where big data is disquieted.
 However, these security audits are often overlooked, considering that working with big data already comes with a large range of challenges, and these audits are just another thing to be added to the list.
-This attitude is combined with the fact that many companies are still in need of qualified personnel who is able to design and implement such security audits.
+This attitude is combined with the fact that many companies still need qualified personnel who can design and implement such security audits.